Reviving Mideast private equity market draws international interest

 International firms, whose Middle Eastern dealmaking was minimal in the past, are nevertheless becoming more active.

-This year Warburg Pincus [WP.UL] has taken a majority stake in Dubai-based aviation technology firm mercator from Emirates Group, while Blackstone Group (BX.N) teamed up with Bahraini sovereign fund Mumtalakat [BHMUT.UL] and local firm Fajr Capital to buy a stake in GEMS Education.
+This year Warburg Pincus has taken a majority stake in Dubai-based aviation technology firm mercator from Emirates Group, while Blackstone Group teamed up with Bahraini sovereign fund Mumtalakat and local firm Fajr Capital to buy a stake in GEMS Education.

 "The combination of non-oil sector growth, fast-growing population and government spending in most Gulf countries makes it a very attractive destination for international PE players," said Karim El Solh, chief executive of United Arab Emirates-based Gulf Capital.

 Kuwait has seen the most prominent action.
-U.S.-based Hellman & Friedman had a $3.2 billion offer for pay-TV firm OSN rejected in August, and KKR & Co (KKR.N) and CVC Capital Partners [CVC.UL] are jointly bidding to buy a majority stake in Kuwait Food Co (FOOD.KW).
+U.S.-based Hellman & Friedman had a $3.2 billion offer for pay-TV firm OSN rejected in August, and KKR & Co and CVC Capital Partners are jointly bidding to buy a majority stake in Kuwait Food Co.

 Faisal Sarkhou, chief executive of KIPCO Asset Management Co (KAMCO), believes Western investors set their sights too high in Kuwait before the crisis.
 They wanted minimum 30 percent stakes in firms operating internationally, and demanded board and management representation, severely limiting their options.